 When you start to see your seedlings emerge they will start to form their seedling leaves.
-They are too little to do anything with at this stage except tend to their water and light needs.
+At this stage, they are too little to do anything with except tend to their water and light needs.
 The germination stage can take a few days to a week or so.
 Be patient and remember not all seeds are the same.

 After a few weeks, you will notice the seedlings will start to form their true leaves.
 They are still not completely ready to go out into the garden yet.
 However, you can start to thin out and remove the weaker ones, and give the stronger seedling a bit more room.

-At this stage, you can start to expose them to the elements a bit more each day so they can get used to the real environment of your veggie patch.
-There are lots of things that can go wrong out in the garden, such as overheating, loss of moisture and getting eaten.
+You can start exposing them to the elements a bit more each day so they can get used to the real environment of your veggie patch.
+There are lots of things that can go wrong out in the garden, such as overheating, loss of moisture, and getting eaten.
 You’ve got them this far, so please make sure they are strong enough to transition to big school.